 The switch is designed to be installed in a standard 19-inch equipment rack.
+It can also be installed on a desktop or shelf.

 Before continuing with switch installation, first review the general guidelines and switch cooling requirements in this chapter.